Uvalde tells Biden to 'do something'; he pledges 'we will'

 Associated Press

-UVALDE, Texas (AP) — President Joe Biden sought Sunday to comfort a city grieving the killings of 19 elementary school pupils and two teachers at the hands of a lone gunman.
-Faced with chants of “do something” as he departed a church service to meet privately with the families, Biden responded: “We will.”
+UVALDE, Texas (AP) — President Joe Biden grieved with the shattered community of Uvalde on Sunday, mourning privately for three hours with anguished families of the 19 schoolchildren and two teachers killed by a gunman.
+Faced with chants of “do something” as he departed a church service, Biden pledged: “We will.”

-The visit to Uvalde was Biden’s second trip in as many weeks to console a community mourning a staggering loss after a shooting.
-He traveled to Buffalo, New York, on May 17 to meet with victims’ families and condemn white supremacy after a shooter espousing the racist “replacement theory” killed 10 Black people at a supermarket.
+As Biden departed church to meet privately with family members, a crowd of about 100 people began chanting “do something.”
+Biden answered, “We will,” as he got into his car.
+It was his only public comment during roughly seven hours in Uvalde.

-At Robb Elementary School, Biden stopped at a memorial of 21 white crosses — one for each of those killed — and the first lady added a bouquet of white flowers to a pile in front of the school sign.
-They viewed individual altars erected in memory of each student, and the first lady touched the children’s photos as the couple moved along the row.
+Biden later tweeted that he grieves, prays and stands with the people of Uvalde.
+“And we are committed to turning this pain into action,” he said.

 Both shootings and their aftermath put a fresh spotlight on the nation’s entrenched divisions and its inability to forge consensus on actions to reduce gun violence.